Dominic Csák

 Dominic from the kindred Csák (Csák nembeli Domokos; died after 1300) was a Hungarian lord in the 13th century.
 Initially, he was a confidant of rex iunior Stephen, but later joined the partisans of the elderly Béla IV of Hungary.
 During the era of feudal anarchy, he served as a courtier of Queen Dowager Elizabeth the Cuman.

 Family

 Dominic was born into the Dobóc (or Orbova) branch of the gens (clan) Csák as the son of Peter (I).
 Formerly, 19th-century genealogist Iván Nagy considered that Dominic belonged to the clan's Újlak branch.
 He had three brothers, Michael, who served as ispán of Veszprém County in 1272, Simon and possibly Beers.

 Dominic had three sons from his marriage with an unidentified noblewoman: Nicholas, Stephen (I) and Peter (II).
 All of them were first mentioned by contemporary records in 1280.
 Dominic's branch became extinct by the middle of the 14th century.
+Some historians – including Renáta Skorka and Veronika Rudolf – considered that Dominic Csák is perhaps is identical with that Dominic, who (secondly?) married an unidentified daughter of the powerful lord Ivan Kőszegi.
+The existence of the latter is mentioned by Ottokar aus der Gaal's Steirische Reimchronik ("Styrian Rhyming Chronicle").